kybeen0521/Fan-performance/README.md

 ## 🌀 Overview

-This repository contains Python scripts for analyzing the performance variation of a centrifugal fan by adjusting the Inlet Guide Vane (IGV) angle during experiment.
+This repository contains Python scripts for analyzing the performance variation of a fan by adjusting the Inlet Guide Vane (IGV) angle during experiment.

 The project focuses on understanding how IGV angle affects fan efficiency,